A Workshop on Disability Inclusive Remote Co-Design

 We also welcome alternate submissions in the form of presentation slides, posters, and video presentations.
 Authors must ensure the accessibility of their submission by following the ASSETS’22 Guidelines (https://assets22.sigaccess.org/guidelines-policies.html).

 The submissions can be individual or group.
-If accepted, at least one author must attend the workshop at ASSETS’22 (online) and should prepare a short 3-minute overview to present their submission to the workshop participants.
+If accepted, at least one author must attend the workshop at ASSETS’22 (online) and should prepare a short overview of their work to the workshop participants (no slides needed).
 All accepted submissions will be published on the website prior to the workshop.

 All workshop participants (and their co-authors) will be invited to co-author an article which would be published in ACM Interactions Magazine after the workshop.
 Participants interested in co-authoring the article can indicate so on the registration form.